deepdoctection/deepdoctection/docs/tutorials/using_layoutlm_for_sequence_classification.rst

 language models even the simplest version heavily relies not only on the word/token itself but also on the positional information of words in the document.
-For scans this requires to perform OCR as a pre-processing steps making the task for training or experimenting with different OCR tools, but also for evaluating as well as putting the whole framework into production a lot more challenging.
+For scans this requires to perform OCR as a pre-processing step making the task for training or experimenting with different OCR tools, but also for evaluating and putting the whole framework into production a lot more challenging.

 In this notebook we are going to show how to train and evaluate a document classifier using LayoutLM and how to run predictions with the